yakivy/dupin/README.md

 ### Predefined validators

-It also could be useful to extract and reuse validators for common types.
+It also might be useful to extract and reuse validators for common types.
 Let's define validators for minimum and maximum `Int` value:
 ```scala
 import dupin.basic.all._